f5devcentral/f5-automation-labs/docs/intro.rst

 lab and access your jump host.

 ..
 NOTE::
-	All work for this lab will be performed exclusively from the Windows jumphost.
+	All work for this lab will be performed exclusively from the Linux jump host.
 No installation or interaction with your local system is required.

 Lab Environments